IBM/commands-runner/README.md

 ### Concurency

 When calling the `engine start` command, in fact behind the scene the same code runs as though the command `extension -e crs-name deploy` was launched.
 Each time a extension is deployed, a state manager is created for that extension name and runs in its own thread.
 So the commands-runner support concurrency if each concurrent deployment have a different extension name.
 If a deployment with the same extension name is launched, the commands-runner will stop mentioning that the deployment is already running.

+# Migration

+## Convert uimetadata for localization
+A tool was created to generate from an existing ui_metadata.yml, a new ui_metadata.yml where the labels, descriptions, sample_values and validation_error_messages are replaced by a key and that key references an entry in the generated i18n yaml file.
+The source code is in `github.ibm.com/IBMPrivateCloud/cfp-commands-runner/migrationTools/convertUIMetadataLocalization`

+### Build the localization tool

+- `make localization`, the binary is generated in `migrationTools/_build/localization`

+### Run the tool

+- `migrationTools/_build/localization -s <ui_metadata_source_file> -d <ui_metadata_destination_file> -t <i18n_yaml_destination_file>`

+### In case of update of the ui_metadata file
+- If you add a new attribute in the ui_metadata (ie: description: "hello world"), the tool will add that entry in the i18n file as the related key doesn't exist their yet and the ui_metadata attribute will be updated with that key.
+-